 From alerts to auto-fix: building self-healing IT systems

 Alerts that only notify you about a problem are half a solution.
-Here's how teams use LynxTrac automations to turn alerts into auto-remediation.
+Teams use LynxTrac automations to turn those alerts into auto-remediation without waking a human.

 What “self-healing” actually means